fledge-iot/fledge/docs/rest_api_guide/03_RESTstatistics.rst

   - One statistic per asset that is named the same as the asset.
 This will be the number of readings that have been ingested for that asset.

-  - One statistics per south service, that is named withthe service name and *-Ingest* appended.
+  - One statistics per south service, that is named with the service name and *-Ingest* appended.
 This is the count of readings read in for that service.

 GET statistics
 ~~~~~~~~~~~~~~